grem11n/terraform-aws-vpc-peering/README.md

 AWS VPC Peering Connection Module
 =================================

-Terraform module, which creates a peering connectiob between two VPCs and adds routes to the local VPC.
+Terraform module, which creates a peering connection between two VPCs and adds routes to the local VPC.
 Routes on the Peer VPC side should be configured separately.

 This module is designed to work with [VPC](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/) module from the Terraform Registry